FITSTARGILLY2643/Dairy-Business/README.md

 ### Setup
 To access this project on your local files, you can clone it using these steps
 1. Open your terminal
-1. Use this command to clone `$ git clone https://github.com/FITSTARGILLY2643/Anitas-Kitchen
+1. Use this command to clone `$ git clone https://github.com/FITSTARGILLY2643/Dairy-Business
 1. This will clone the repositoty into your local folder
 1. __Enjoy :)__
 ### Technologies Used
 1. HTML
 1. CSS
+1. Javascript
 1. Git
 ### Live Site
 View [live](https://fitstargilly2643.github.io/Anitas-Kitchen/)